Skip to main content

 The most common causes include:

-Acne is a skin condition characterised by red pimples on the skin due to inflamed or infected oil glands and is chiefly present among teenagers but can last well beyond the teen years.
-It can be painful, challenging and affect one’s mental well-being and confidence and can result in scarring.
-We provide several solutions to help you regain control over your skin.
+Breakouts are characterised by red pimples on the skin due to inflamed or infected oil glands and are chiefly present among teenagers but can last well beyond the teen years.
+It can be painful, challenging to manage and may lead to scarring.
+We provide several treatments for breakouts and blemishes to help you regain control over your skin.

-There are three stages of Acne – mild, moderate and severe.
-Acne can occur commonly on the face, neck, shoulders and back.
-The swelling of the skin is from the sebum, hair follicle and skin cells all getting “plugged” together, causing bacteria leading to an infection.
-Although acne is prominent in our teenage years, some cases follow us until we are well into our adult life.
+There are three stages of breakouts: mild, moderate and severe.
+They can occur commonly on the face, neck, shoulders and back.
+Swelling in the skin occurs when excess sebum, hair follicles and dead skin cells become clogged within the pores, allowing bacteria to develop beneath the surface and cause irritation.
+Although breakouts are most common during the teenage years, some people may continue to experience blemishes well into adulthood.

 Anti-Ageing

-Tighten skin, clear pigmentation, reduce wrinkles, restore volume, and intensely re-hydrate the skin.
+Tighten skin, soften facial lines, minimise the appearance of pigmentation, temporarily restore volume and intensely re-hydrate the skin.

 Pigmentation Reduction